elephantscale/es-training-new/kafka/slides/Kafka-Workshop.md

  * Need to store all  **views** ,  **ratings** ,  **comments** in some kind of database

- * Assume some “processing” on ratings/comments will be required
+ * Assume some "processing" on ratings/comments will be required

  * Lab:

      - Design a system to handle these requirements

 Notes:

 Only design queueing portion and producer/consumers.
 Not DB or web app Have students draw a design on white board or project